stephenwhippuk/GildedRoseAssignment/README.md

 The Application can run with 3 commandline configurations

     $> GildedRoseApplication
-will run the application using thge file testinput.txt and produce testoutput.txt into the build folder
+will run the application using the file testinput.txt and produce testoutput.txt into the build folder

     $> GildedRoseApplication "inputfile"

-will run application using a custom input fole as the user procides and write to testoutput.txt in the build folder
+will run application using a custom input file as the user provides and write to testoutput.txt in the build folder

     $> GildedRoseApplication "inputfile" "outputfile"